metin/maze-cli/README.md

 # Maze::Cli

-This is a gem that generates random mazes using backtrack algorith.
+This is a gem that generates random mazes using backtrack algorithm.
 It allows picking any cell in the maze and generates a maze from tahat point to the edge of the maze.

 ## Installation